YaBoiBreezy/Websites-and-crawlers/A2/README.md

 1. Install Node.js (LTS).
 2. Install the dependencies from your terminal by running `npm install`.
-3. Set up the database from your terminal by running `npx prisma migrate`.
+3. Set up the database from your terminal by running `npm run db:reset`.
 4. Start the server from your terminal by running `npm start` or `npm run watch`.